Resources

 Membership Directory

 Our Membership Directory lists UURMaPA members (retired ministers and partners) and gives contact information as well as indicating their Connections Area.
 The Membership Directory is updated monthly.
-The most recent one can be downloaded as a PDF file from the Publications page.
+The most recent one can be downloaded as a PDF file from the Main Menu.

 The Directory also includes information about UURMaPA’s leadership.
 A companion document, the Area Connections Directory shows the membership by regional areas.
-It can be downloaded separately from the Publications page.
+It can be downloaded separately from the Main Menu.

 Our Newsletter (Elderberries)

-Our quarterly newsletter, Elderberries, is published and available usually in early February, May, August and November.
-All UURMaPA member households can receive a mailed, black-and-white version; it is not necessary to subscribe.
+Our informative newsletter, Elderberries, is published quarterly and all UURMaPA member households can receive a mailed, black-and-white version; it is not necessary to subscribe.
 A notice goes out on the UURMaPA-announce email list when the full-color version is posted on our web site.
 You may opt out of receiving it by mail if you prefer to read it online; send a message to notify our membership coordinator of this preference.
 While the specific content will vary from one issue to the next and one editor to the next, Elderberries generally contains news of members, articles of interest written by UURMaPA members, information pertinent to retirees, and brief obituaries.
 (Longer versions of these obituaries are archived on our web site on the Obituariespage).

-You can download the most recent issue of Elderberries as well as archived issues from our Publications page.
+You can download the most recent issue of Elderberries as well as archived issues from our Main Menu.

 Connections Groups